Professional Photography

 Overview

 You’ll join an online course that will equip you with the confidence and ability to progress your personal professional photographic practice, with creativity, intellectual rigour, and ethical practice at its heart.
-You will also work with online platforms to establish a presence within professional fields, supporting your career aspirations.
+You'll also work with online platforms to establish a presence within professional fields, supporting your career aspirations.

 This online-only course will enable you to pursue projects globally, regionally or locally, responding to issues you most care about, whilst receiving valuable mentorship from industry professionals.